yusifsalam/t490-macos/README.md

 - Set boot mode to UEFI only, disable CSM support

 ## Post-install
+- Install [Heliport](https://github.com/zxystd/HeliPort) to control the wifi kext from within macOS
 - Disable hibernation, since it doesn't work properly on hackintoshes
 - Make your own USB map kext
 - Put your wifi ssid and password inside itlwm kext's Info.plist to get working wifi